Klutz Action Lawsuit Live in Burlington

 a fro with a bloody hand appears on it?

-I was just sort of grouping my evidence together on the same page to be efficient to speak.
+I was just sort of grouping my evidence together on the same page to be efficient.

-Look, you did a a wonderful job okay the the evidence uh of uh uh uh serious gravity here is this photo that you have taking of yourself in a mirror of a fairly nasty looking gash in your head yes and then
+serious gravity here is this photo that you have taken of yourself in a mirror of a fairly nasty-looking gash in your head.
+Yes.

-when there's a photo a screenshot of your phone
+there's a photo, a screenshot of your phone.

 I maybe did not think that one through.